jesuserro/jei-dark/README.md

 cd jei-dark

-# Then you can then install .vsix on any machine you like:
+# Install your theme extension .vsix on any machine you like:
 code --install-extension jei-dark-0.0.1.vsix
 ```